-MAC address authentication controls access to the network by authenticating the MAC address of each host that attempts to connect to a switch port.
+- MAC address authentication controls access to the network by authenticating the MAC address of each host that attempts to connect to a switch port.
 Traffic received from a specific MAC address is forwarded by the switch only if the source MAC address is successfully authenticated by a central RADIUS server.
 While authentication for a MAC address is in progress, all traffic is blocked until authentication is completed.
-On successful authentication, the RADIUS server may optionally assign VLAN and quality of service settings for the switch port.

-- When enabled on a port, the authentication process sends a Password Authentication Protocol (PAP) request to a configured RADIUS server.
+On successful authentication, the RADIUS server may optionally assign VLAN and quality of service settings for the switch port. - When enabled on a port, the authentication process sends a Password Authentication Protocol (PAP) request to a configured RADIUS server.
 The user name and password are both equal to the MAC address being authenticated.
 On the RADIUS server, PAP user name and passwords must be configured in the MAC address format XX-XX-XX-XX-XX (all in upper case). - Authenticated MAC addresses are stored as dynamic entries in the switch secure MAC address table and are removed when the aging time expires.
-The maximum number of secure MAC addresses supported for the switch system is 1024. - Configured static MAC addresses are added to the secure address table when seen on a switch port.
+The maximum number of secure MAC addresses supported for the switch system is 1024.

+- Configured static MAC addresses are added to the secure address table when seen on a switch port.
 Static addresses are treated as authenticated without sending a request to a RADIUS server. - When port status changes to down, all MAC addresses mapped to that port are cleared from the secure MAC address table.
 Static VLAN assignments are not restored. - The RADIUS server may optionally return a VLAN identifier list to be applied to the switch port.
-The following attributes need to be configured on the RADIUS server. - Tunnel-Type = VLAN - Tunnel-Medium-Type = 802 - Tunnel-Private-Group-ID = 1u,2t [VLAN ID list]
+The following attributes need to be configured on the RADIUS server. - Tunnel-Type = VLAN - Tunnel-Medium-Type = 802 - Tunnel-Private-Group-ID = 1 ∪ 2t [VLAN ID list]

 The VLAN identifier list is carried in the RADIUS "Tunnel-Private-Group-ID" attribute.
-The VLAN list can contain multiple VLAN identifiers in the format "1u,2t,3u" where "u" indicates an untagged VLAN and "t" a tagged VLAN.
+The VLAN list can contain multiple VLAN identifiers in the format "1u 2t 3u" where "u" indicates an untagged VLAN and "t" a tagged VLAN.
+The "Tunnel-Type" attribute should be set to "VLAN", the "Tunnel-Medium-Type" attribute set to "802", and the "Radius:Avenda Avenda-Tag-Id" attribute should be set to 0.

-◆ The RADIUS server may optionally return dynamic QoS assignments to be applied to a switch port for an authenticated user.
-The "Filter-ID" attribute (attribute 11) can be configured on the RADIUS server to pass the following OoS information:
+The RADIUS server may optionally return dynamic QoS assignments to be applied to a switch port for an authenticated user.
+The "Filter-ID" attribute (attribute 11) can be configured on the RADIUS server to pass the following QoS information:

-Table 18: Dynamic QoS Profiles
+Table 15: Dynamic QoS Profiles

-Profile Attribute Syntax Example DiffServ service-policy-in=policy-map-name service-policy-in=p1 Rate Limit rate-limit-input=rate rate-limit-input=100 kbps) rate-limit-output=rate rate-limit-output=200 (kbps) 802.1p ${\bf switch port-priority-default} = value$ switchport-priority-default=2 IP ACL ip-access-group-in=ip-acl-name ip-access-group-in=ipv4acl
+Profile Attribute Syntax Example DiffServ service-policy-in=policy-map-name service-policy-in=p1 Rate Limit rate-limit-input=rate rate-limit-input=100 (kbps) rate-limit-output=rate rate-limit-output=200 (kbps) 802.1p switchport-priority-default=value switchport-priority-default=2 IP ACL ip-access-group-in=ip-acl-name ip-access-group-in=ipv4acl IPv6 ACL ipv6-access-group-in=ipv6-acl-name ipv6-access-group-in=ipv6acl MAC ACL mac-access-group-in=mac-acl-name mac-access-group-in=macAcl